 There were immediate improvements even during Year 1.
-NYS' OCFS report on the first year of C2H (September 2012-August 2013) (NYS OCFS, 2014) showed that the Year 1 third quarter had the highest rate of AWOLs (calculated per 100 care days) of 2.4; the next quarter (June-August 2013), the rate had dropped to 1.4 per 100 care days.45 This reflected a concerted effort by the providers and ACS to immediately address problems and technical assistance from OCFS.
+NYS' OCFS report on the first year of C2H (September 2012-August 2013) (NYS OCFS 2014) showed that the Year 1 third quarter had the highest rate of AWOLs (calculated per 100 care days) of 2.4; the next quarter (June-August 2013), the rate had dropped to 1.4 per 100 care days.38 This reflected the work by providers and ACS and technical assistance from OCFS to immediately address problems.
 Tracking of youth continued to improve through an increase in the number of counts of youth conducted each day and closer collaboration with the Police Department to secure the return of youth who went AWOL.
 This initial experience with addressing AWOLs eased the transition of getting limited secure placement facilities online in November 2015.